Tobacco Clouds

 meaning very little ?
 Nay ! let the moralist by profession give, to

-whom he will, sa musique, sa flamme : to any practical person, who
+will, sa musique, sa flamme : to any practical person,

 is a wise shareholder and zealous vestryman.
 For myself, my